SamiPerttu/fundsp/README.md

 ### Deterministic Pseudorandom Phase

-FunDSP uses a deterministic pseudorandom phase system for generators.
+FunDSP uses a deterministic pseudorandom phase system for audio generators.
 Generator phases are seeded from network structure and node location.

 Thus, two identical networks sound identical separately but different when combined.